octovolt/octovolt-website/README.md

 It was originally a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), but I have modified it a bit since that initial bootstrap.

-I hope that by publishing this code on GitHub it might (eventually) serve as an example of how to build an e-commerce site from scratch without needing to pay a exorbitant prices to a third party for hosting and/or the management of transactions.
+I hope that by publishing this code on GitHub it might (eventually) serve as an example of how to build an e-commerce site from scratch without needing to pay exorbitant prices to a third party for hosting and/or the management of transactions.
 Ideally, this would free people to create more readily profitable microbusinesses and hobby businesses, rather than operating at a loss due to the cost of e-commerce.

 ## Getting Started